Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Online uncertainty updates: Kalman--Bucy filtering and a plug-in decision-time benchmark

-\textbf{A plug-in decision-time benchmark (receding-horizon fixed-$q_{t,T}$).} Given $(m_{t,T},P_{t,T})$ from \eqref{eq:online_kb_theta_bar_conditional_gaussian_full}, a simple decision-time rule is obtained by treating $q_{t,T}$ as fixed over the remaining horizon and applying the Gaussian constant-allocation benchmark of Section~\ref{subsubsec:gaussian-drift-static} with horizon $\tau$:
+\textbf{A plug-in decision-time benchmark (receding-horizon fixed-$q_{t,\tau}$).} Given $(m_{t,\tau},P_{t,\tau})$ from \eqref{eq:online_kb_theta_bar_conditional_gaussian_full}, a simple decision-time rule is obtained by treating $q_{t,\tau}$ as fixed over the remaining horizon and applying the Gaussian constant-allocation benchmark of Section~\ref{subsubsec:gaussian-drift-static} with horizon $\tau$:

-One may interpret \eqref{eq:online_kb_plugin_const_rule_full} as a \emph{receding-horizon} decision-time policy driven by an externally updated uncertainty description, consistent with the general ``update beliefs, then optimize'' workflow used in Bayesian/learning-based portfolio choice \citep{barberis2000investor,pastor2000portfolio,xia2001learning}.
+One may interpret \eqref{eq:online_kb_plugin_const_rule_full} as a \emph{receding-horizon} decision-time policy driven by an externally updated uncertainty description, consistent with the ``update beliefs, then optimize'' workflow used in Bayesian/learning-based portfolio choice \citep{barberis2000investor,pastor2000portfolio,xia2001learning}.

-\textbf{Remarks (relation to belief-aware control).} The plug-in rule \eqref{eq:online_kb_plugin_const_rule_full} is intentionally decision-time: it conditions on the current uncertainty description and does not attempt to optimize over how the posterior will evolve.
-In the present paper, we therefore treat the uncertainty law as fixed at a decision time (either as a fixed $q$ over a horizon, or as an externally updated sequence of inputs $q_t$ that is \emph{not} controlled by the agent), mirroring the decision-time perspective common in Bayesian/learning portfolio-choice studies \citep{barberis2000investor,pastor2000portfolio,xia2001learning}.
+\textbf{Remarks (relation to belief-aware control).} The plug-in rule \eqref{eq:online_kb_plugin_const_rule_full} is intentionally decision-time: it conditions on the current uncertainty description and does not optimize over how the posterior will evolve.
 Even in linear--Gaussian regimes where the belief state is finite-dimensional, the \emph{fully optimal} partial-observation portfolio problem would treat the belief state (here, $(\hat Y_t,P_t)$) as part of the controlled state and optimize the policy in that enlarged state space \citep{bensoussan1985optimal,pham2017dynamic}.
 Related necessary conditions under partial information can also be expressed via partial-observation maximum principles \citep{haussmann1987maximum,li1995general,baghery2007maximum}.
-Developing a belief-aware Pontryagin-guided policy optimizer that operates directly in $(x,y,\hat Y,P)$-space (or its sufficient-statistic analogues) is an important direction that we defer to future work.
+Developing a belief-aware Pontryagin-guided policy optimizer that operates directly in belief-state space is an important direction that we defer to future work.